iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

   .width1 {
     width: 480px;
   }

+  .width2 {
+    width: 460px;
+  }
 ---

 ## Background

 ### Multi-agent RL

 Multi-Agent Reinforcement Learning (MARL) is a approach where multiple agents are trained using reinforcement learning algorithms within the same environment.
-This technique is particularly useful in complex systems such as robot swarm control, autonomous vehicle coordination, and sensor networks, where the agents interact to collectively achieve a common goal.
+This technique is particularly useful in complex systems such as robot swarm control, autonomous vehicle coordination, and sensor networks, where the agents interact to collectively achieve a common goal <d-cite key="bucsoniu2010multi"></d-cite>.

 In the multi-agent scenarios, agents typically have a limited field of view to observe their surroundings.
 This restricted field of view can pose challenges for agents in accessing global state information, potentially leading to biased policy updates and subpar performance.
 These multi-agent scenarios are generally modeled as Decentralized Partially Observable Markov Decision Processes (Dec-POMDP) <d-cite key="png2009pomdps"></d-cite>.